pragyatripathii19/Cinema-Audience-Forecasting-challenge--IITM-Sept-25/README.md

 ## 🚀 Project Summary

 An **end-to-end machine learning project** built from scratch as part of an IIT Madras–hosted Kaggle competition.
-The task involved predicting daily cinema footfall using **messy, multi-source real-world data**, requiring careful data selection, feature engineering, and time-aware modeling.
+The task involved predicting daily cinema footfall using **messy, multi-source data**, requiring careful data selection, feature engineering, and time-aware modeling.

 This project secured a **Top-20 finish** in a highly competitive leaderboard.